 Configuring Webhooks

-requests.
+The notifications are published as HTTPS POST requests.
 The webhook receives these requests and sends messages with the event data to a subscribing application or portal.
-For example, when a new record is created in the SOR, Tamr publishes a notification to the specified webhook, which then sends the CREATE
+For example, when a new record is created in the System of Record, Tamr publishes a notification to the specified webhook, which then sends the CREATE event to a consumer application such as a CRM.

 Webhook Requirements